 Meet Melanie Lund, a recent graduate of Promineo Tech’s Back End Software Developer program who just landed her first job as a developer!

-Before deciding to pursue a career in software development, Melanie worked as a patient care technician (PCT) in the healthcare industry.
+Melanie worked as a patient care technician (PCT) in the healthcare industry.
 One night Melanie was talking with her uncle, who is a software developer in Seattle, when she expressed how unhappy she was with her current career path.
-Her uncle shared with her what his job was like as a developer and they both felt as though she would be happy in a similar role.
+Her uncle shared with her what his job was like as a developer, and they both felt as though she would be happy in a similar role.

-Unfortunately, an additional event that added to the program’s difficulty for Melanie was that while she was studying, her father was hospitalized for a few weeks.
-“It made things extremely stressful”, said Melanie, “but my instructors were there to reassure me that I could keep up with the course.
+An additional situation added to the program’s difficulty for Melanie, her father was hospitalized for a few weeks.
+“It made things extremely stressful,” said Melanie, “but my instructors were there to reassure me that I could keep up with the course.
 They gave me dates to have things done by and repeatedly checked on me during those weeks.
-I think if I had been doing a traditional bootcamp I wouldn’t have made it through that.”
+I think if I had been doing a traditional boot camp I wouldn’t have made it through that.”

 Though the program was tough, Melanie said that her favorite part of the program was the support she had from her instructors (especially through the tough family situations that arose), and that she could work on assignments at her own pace throughout the week but “wasn’t completely isolated like in some online courses [she’d] taken before”.